Sampling random graphs with specified degree sequences: Results

-The autocorrelation test described above also makes an assumption of stationarity of the test sample $X_{\eta}$ being tested, and may not perform as expected if this behavior is uncommon in practice.
-Using our corpus of 509 empirical and semi-synthetic networks, we evaluated this assumption \cite{dickey1979distribution} on all samples taken for the experiments after the ``burn-in", and found that for 92\% of the samples tested across all values of sampling gap $\eta$, the stationarity assumption is met.
+The number of chains $d_\eta$ for which a statistically significant $\tau=1$ autocorrelation is detected will tend to decrease with increasing sampling gap $\eta$.
+To account for multiple testing, we reject the null hypothesis of independence for the given sampling gap $\eta$ if more than $u$ tests are statistically significant, where $u$ is selected to control the family-wise error rate.
+The first value of $\eta$ at which $d_\eta \leq u$ is returned as the effective choice of sampling gap $\eta_0$ for the network.
+The upper bound $u$ is chosen based on the number of Markov chains $C$, the significance level $\alpha$ of each test, and the desired family-wise Type-I error.
+In our experiments, to obtain a family-wise Type-I error rate of about 5\% ($5.8\%$), we choose $C = 10$, $T = 500$, $\alpha = 0.04$, and $u = 1$.
+This allows our method to detect a $\tau = 1$ autocorrelation of 0.1 with 99.9\% power (see power-analysis in Appendix~\ref{appendix:A}).

-Although for any particular network, one could run the above sampling gap estimation algorithm to choose an appropriate value for $\eta_0$, the procedure itself is computationally expensive.
-To avoid this cost, we now develop a set of heuristics and decision criteria by which to quickly and automatically choose $\eta_0$, given only the fixed degree sequence and the choice of the graph space to sample from.
+Although the above sampling gap estimation algorithm can be applied to choose an appropriate value for $\eta_0$, the procedure itself is computationally expensive.\ To avoid this cost, we now develop a set of efficient heuristics and decision criteria using our corpus of empirical networks by which to automatically choose $\eta_0$ for a network, given its degree sequence and the choice of the graph space.

-\subsection{Simple graphs}
+\subsubsection{\bf Simple graphs}

 For simple networks, the Markov chain’s transition probabilities are the same for both stub-labeled and vertex-labeled spaces (see Appendix \ref{appendix:simple}).
-Hence, the sampling gaps that our algorithm estimates for particular real-world simple networks will be the same, in either the vertex-labeled and the stub-labeled spaces.
+Hence, the sampling gaps that Algorithm \ref{Algorithm:1} estimates for a simple network will be the same, in either the vertex-labeled and the stub-labeled spaces.